AlysieLuong/cse3cwaassignment1/README.md

 of the tab features that helps generate html code in the box next to it which can be copy pasted into a note pad to make a html file which can then be opened into an actual file.

-Beyond the home page, our page was required to have a:
+Beyond the home page, our website was required to have a:
 - a header
 - a footer
 - a navbar